baodaiqin/UKG-RE/README.md

 # UKG-RE

 This toolkit aims for Relation Extraction (RE) task.
-Specifically, given a query entity pair, this toolkit predicts their relation based on the multi-hop paths between them over a Univeral Knowledge Graph (Knowledge Graph triplets + Textual triplets).
-The implementation is based on our paper "Two Training Strategies for Improving Relation Extraction over Universal Graph".
+Specifically, given a query of entity pair, this toolkit predicts their relation based on the multi-hop paths between them over a Univeral Knowledge Graph (Knowledge Graph triplets + Textual triplets).
+The implementation is based on our paper "Two Training Strategies for Improving Relation Extraction over Universal Graph" ([PDF](https://arxiv.org/pdf/2102.06540.pdf)).
 The overall framework is implemented with TensorFlow and Python interfaces so that it is convenient to run the model on GPUs.

 <img src="system_description.png" width="600">